Locate a grave MUSEUM OF THE FALLEN

 Worth remembering

-• It used a base-twenty counting system that survives as the yan tan tethera sheep-scoring numerals still recorded in Cumbrian dialect.
+• It used a base-twenty (vigesimal) counting system that survives as the yan tan tethera sheep-scoring numerals still recorded in Cumbrian dialect.

 • The language is preserved mainly in place names — Carlisle, Penrith and Glasgow all carry its Brittonic roots.